eperegrino24/Elk_Stack_Installation/README.md

     - Choose **System Logs**.
     - Click on the **DEB** tab under **Getting Started** to view the correct Linux Filebeat installation instructions.

-  - After entering your information into the Filebeat configuration file and Ansible playbook, you can run the playbok : `ansible-playbook filebeat-playbook.yml`.
+  - After entering your information into the Filebeat configuration file and Ansible playbook, you can run the playbook : `ansible-playbook filebeat-playbook.yml`.

 ### Install Metricbeat